Lost in Love (Air Supply album)

 Lost in Love is the fifth studio album by British/Australian soft rock band Air Supply, released in March 1980.
 Their previous four albums never received much attention outside Australia, but Lost in Love was a success on international charts.
-In the US it peaked at #22 with three singles reaching the top 5.
-The album was certified 2× Platinum by the RIAA in 1991.
+In the US, it peaked at No. 22 with three singles reaching the top 5.
+The album was certified 2× platinum by the RIAA in 1991.

 Overview

-Hit singles include the title track "Lost in Love", which peaked at #3 on US charts in May 1980 and earned Graham Russell a composer award for "song of the year" and "most played song".
+Hit singles include the title track "Lost in Love", which peaked at No. 3 on the US chart in May 1980 and earned Graham Russell a composer award for "song of the year" and "most played song".
 The song is considered by many to be their signature song and is admittedly Russell Hitchcock's favourite.
-The single "All Out of Love" became the biggest hit from the album, reaching #2 in the US.
-It has been regarded as their most famous song, including several interpretations.
-The third top 5 single of the album, "Every Woman in the World", peaked at #5 in the US.
+The single "All Out of Love" became the biggest hit from the album, reaching No. 2 in the US.
+It has been regarded as their most famous song, including many interpretations.
+The third top 5 single of the album, "Every Woman in the World", peaked at No. 5 in the US.
 Although never a single, "Chances" has been included on many of the band's hits compilations.
 "Just Another Woman", a disco song, was originally released on the album Life Support, and was also a hit in Malaysia during the 1980s.
 In Australia, the album sold 20,000 copies.